• Skip to primary navigation

 bread added to the soup in stock pot

-The last step is adding the bread to the soup.
+The last step is adding the bread to the Ribollita.
 Bring the soup to a boil and lower the heat to a simmer.

 cheese and parsley added to stock pot of Tuscan Bread Soup

-The final step before serving is to add the grated Romano cheese, parsley and re-season with salt and pepper as needed.
+The final step before serving Tuscan Bread Soup is to add the grated Romano cheese, parsley and re-season with salt and pepper as needed.

 side view of Tuscan bread soup in a white bowl

-Garnish the soup with chopped parsley and a sprinkle of grated Romano cheese and serve up deliciousness ot your family.
+Garnish the Ribollita with chopped parsley and a sprinkle of grated Romano cheese and serve up deliciousness to your family.

 More Recipes You’ll Love!